Produced by Nitin Gadia

 The Rewilding Map

-Just as we use maps for planning and navigation, the rewilding map is an indispensable tool for establishing wildlife cores and corridors.
-It reveals potentials otherwise unseen, with the areas that are most suitable for expansion and creation of core and corridor habitats.
+Just as we use maps for planning and navigation, the Big River Connectivity Map is an indispensable tool for imagining wildlife cores and corridors.
+It reveals potentials otherwise unseen, with the areas that are most suitable for creation and expansion of core and corridor habitats.
 More easily than ever, people can know where to look and where they would then walk and assess the land in person.

 A core is a biodiversity “hotspot” in which the animal and plant diversity already exists, and natural cycles and functions maintain that diversity to some degree.
 Cores provide sizeable territories for the largest animals, so that they can reproduce successfully.
-They also buffer the interiors from human land uses outside the cores.
+The edges also buffer the interiors from human land uses and other threats to biodiversity from outside the cores.
 Cores allow common species to remain common and rare species to survive and thrive.
 Ideally, a core is at least 10,000 acres in size because of the requirements for larger species.

 How to use this map: